 When the railroads came through, the Santa Fe Trail died, and soon after, the gold in the area began to play out.
-Cimarron’s population began to dwindle and the elegant St. James Hotel fell into disrepair.
+Cimarron’s population began to dwindle, and the elegant St. James Hotel fell into disrepair.

 When Henry Lambert’s sons, Fred and Gene, replaced the roof of the Lambert Inn in 1901, they found more than 400 bullet holes in the ceiling above the bar.
 A double layer of heavy wood prevented anyone from sleeping upstairs from being killed.
 Today, the ceiling of the dining room still holds 22 bullet holes.

 Henri Lambert died in 1913.
-His wife, Mary E. Lambert died in 1926.
+His wife, Mary E. Lambert, died in 1926.
 Through the years, the old hotel was, at many times, uninhabited and passed from owner to owner.
 However, in 1985 the St. James Hotel was restored to its former luxury.
-And just within the last decade or so, has been updated again.
+And just within the last decade or so, it has been updated again.

 Room 18 at the hotel is kept locked because it houses the ghost of an ill-tempered Thomas James Wright, who was killed at his door just after winning the rights to the hotel in a poker game.
-Having been shot from behind, Wright continued on into the room and slowly bled to death.
+Having been shot from behind, Wright continued into the room and slowly bled to death.

-Wright’s angry, malevolent ghost continues to haunt the room and he does not like company.
+Wright’s angry, malevolent ghost continues to haunt the room, and he does not like company.
 One former owner said she was pushed down while in the room and, on another occasion, saw a ball of angry orange light floating in the upper corner.
-The room holds only a bed frame without a mattress, a coat rack, a rocking chair, and bureau which has been made a shrine to the Old West.
+The room holds only a bed frame without a mattress, a coat rack, a rocking chair, and a bureau that has been made a shrine to the Old West.
 Sitting atop the bureau is a Jack Daniels bottle, a basin and pitcher, a hand of cards, an Ace Copenhagen tin, and several shot glasses.
 On the wall is a bad painting of a half-naked woman.

-Room 17 is the epicenter of sightings of Henry’s second wife Mary Elizabeth, who is said to remain at the hotel as a protector.
+Room 17 is the epicenter of sightings of Henry’s second wife, Mary Elizabeth, who is said to remain at the hotel as a protector.
 Mary gave birth to her children in the hotel and died there herself in December 1926.
 Allegedly, Mary’s rose-scented perfume can often be smelled in her old room.
 Sometimes, an insistent tapping is heard when the window is open and will not stop until the window is closed.
 On other occasions, a milky transparent woman can be seen in the hallways.

-Kody Mutz, a college student, who has worked summers at the hotel, reported that in 2002, as he was working at the front desk, he heard a high pitched shriek coming from the far corner of the lobby.
+Kody Mutz, a college student, who has worked summers at the hotel, reported that in 2002, as he was working at the front desk, he heard a high-pitched shriek coming from the far corner of the lobby.

-There are no phones, radios, or televisions in the 14 rooms of the main hotel; however, the 10 room annex has all the amenities of a modern hotel.
+There are no phones, radios, or televisions in the 14 rooms of the main hotel; however, the ten-room annex has all the amenities of a modern hotel.
 The old saloon, which is now used as the hotel’s dining room, still holds the original antique bar, as well as twenty-two bullet holes in the pressed-tin ceiling.

 Checking into this historic place will make you feel as if you have stepped back in time, as mounted deer and buffalo stare down at you from the lobby walls, you view the old hotel ledgers signed by its many famous guests, and imagine the sound of tinny music coming from the antique piano in the corner.
 Perhaps you too will be lucky or unlucky enough, depending upon your point of view, to run into one of the hotel’s many unearthly guests.